|Course Code:||D271 (National ID: CHC30408)|| |

 About the course Ask us a question about this course

 This Certificate III will give you the ability to enhance lifestyle, promote independence and empowerment and encourage people with disabilities to participate in community activities.
 You'll gain an understanding of the nature of the disability services industry and how to behave ethically when working with clients.
-As part of this qualification you will undertake a supervised work placement where you will be able to apply the skills and knowledge you have learned.
+On completion of this qualification you will be able to apply the skills and knowledge you have learned.

 All of Central's disability work qualifications can be completed in the workplace.
 This means you get the most relevant skills and the opportunity to form industry contacts.
 You'll be mentored by attentive and caring lecturers who have had extensive experience in the industry.
 There is also currently a skill shortage in the entire care industry so employment prospects after study are high.